“It’s not what you look at that matters. It’s what you see.”

 I’ve been asked a few times in comments and emails about my photographs and what equipment I use.
 Well for a start I have to explain I’m a bit of a point and shoot gal; I have zilch technical knowledge and I’ll have to get the camera out of the bag tell you what model it is, other than a Cannon.

 It wasn’t many weeks after I started writing this blog back in May 2007, that I realised photos were going to key to what I wanted to do with it: not that I knew at the outset, what I wanted to do, or where it was going; I just felt I might be starting to out-stay my welcome on other peoples blogs.
-I think it was when Inspector Gadget referred to me as ‘a rural blogger’, that I realised that is sort of my ‘genre’, its sort of what I do, I think.
+It was when someone referred to me as ‘a rural blogger’, that I realised that is sort of my ‘genre’, its sort of what I do, I think.

 Most of my photos are taken with the camera settings on automatic, apart from using manual focus occasionally or the sports setting for things on the move